 The Mountaineers, on the other hand, were a church group from Bluff City, Tennessee, which was close enough that the whole group (including A.P.
 Carter’s brother-in-law, Roy “Not the Fictional Ballplayer” Hobbs) made it.
 The church didn’t want its name associated with a commercial recording, though, so they arrived without a name to go on the record label.
 Peer himself made up “Tennessee Mountaineers” on the spot.

-They were singing two songs from their standard church repertoire, and they dashed off each in a single take, being in and out of the studio in a half-hour total.
-This doubtless pleased Peer, who could get an early start on packing up his equipment for the long trip back to New York, which would begin the following day.
+They were singing two songs from their standard church repertoire, and they dashed off each in a single take, getting in and out of the studio in a half-hour total.
+This doubtless pleased Peer, who got an early start on packing up his equipment for the long trip back to New York, which would begin the following day.

 Here are the West Virginia Coon Hunters with “Blue Eyes Run Me Crazy.”
 (In the photo, top row from left: Fred Belcher, Clyde Meadows, Jim Brown and Vernal Vest; bottom row from left, Dutch Stewart, Wesley “Bane” Boyles, Regal Mooney, Fred Pendleton and Joe Stephens.
-Brown, Stewart, Mooney and Pendleton weren’t at Bristol.)
+Brown, Stewart, Mooney and Pendleton didn’t make it to Bristol.)

 Check today’s blog entry for some interesting stuff on train-wreck songs, murder ballads and “far from my dying mother” songs.